haberdashPI/vscode-modal-keys/README.md

 | Command                               | Description
 | ------------------------------------- | ----------------------------------------------
-| `modaledit.toggle`                    | Toggles between modes.
+| `modalkeys.toggle`                    | Toggles between modes.
-| `modaledit.enterNormal`               | Switches to normal mode.
+| `modalkeys.enterNormal`               | Switches to normal mode.
-| `modaledit.enterInsert`               | Switches to insert mode.
+| `modalkeys.enterInsert`               | Switches to insert mode.
-| `modaledit.toggleSelection`           | Toggles selection mode on or off.
+| `modalkeys.toggleSelection`           | Toggles selection mode on or off.
 Selection mode is implicitly on whenever editor has text selected.
-| `modaledit.enableSelection`           | Turn selection mode on.
+| `modalkeys.enableSelection`           | Turn selection mode on.
-| `modaledit.cancelSelection`           | Cancel selection mode and clear selection.
+| `modalkeys.cancelSelection`           | Cancel selection mode and clear selection.
-| `modaledit.cancelMultipleSelections`  | Cancel selection mode and clear selections, but preserve multiple cursors.
+| `modalkeys.cancelMultipleSelections`  | Cancel selection mode and clear selections, but preserve multiple cursors.
+| `modalkeys.enterMode`                 | Enter a given mode, specified by the argument `mode` (a string).

 ### Incremental Search

-The standard search functionality in VS Code is quite clunky as it opens a dialog which takes you out of the editor.
+The standard search functionality in VS Code is quite clunky for some desirable features of a modal editor, as it opens a dialog which takes you out of the editor.
 To achieve more fluid searching experience ModalKeys provides incremental search commands that mimic Vim's corresponding operations.

+**TODO**: simplify these arguments to a single command `repeatSearchOnStuckPosition`
 > There are lot of new parameters in the `search` command that were added in
 > version 2.0.
 Specifically, `typeAfter...` and `typeBefore...` arguments might
 > seem odd at first glance.
 Please see the [change log](CHANGELOG.html) to
 > understand the rationale why they are needed.

-#### `modaledit.search`
+#### `modalkeys.search`

 Starts incremental search.
 The cursor is changed to indicate that editor is in search mode.
 Normal mode commands are suppressed while incremental search is